Duality theorems for \'etale gerbes on orbifolds: Group extension and Mackey machine

 \section{Group extension and Mackey machine}

-In this section, we study the local model of the duality theorems that we are interested in.
-Namely, we look at the case when there is no space direction, and, therefore, a $G$-gerbe over an orbifold $[pt/Q]=BQ $, where $G$ and $Q$ are both finite groups.
-As explained in Section \ref{subsec:gerbe}, such a gerbe can be presented by a group extension

-Different presentations of the same gerbe over $[pt/Q]$ are Morita equivalent, and correspond to isomorphic extensions.
-We refer readers to \cite{la-st-xu} for more details.
+In this section, we study the local model of the duality theorems.
+Namely, we look at the case when there is no space direction, i.e. a $G$-gerbe over an orbifold $[pt/Q]=BQ $, where $G$ and $Q$ are both finite groups.
+As explained in Sec. \ref{subsec:gerbe}, such a gerbe can be presented by a group extension.
+Different group extensions present the same gerbe over $[pt/Q]$ if and only if they are isomorphic.
+We refer the readers to \cite{la-st-xu} for more details.